Post Published on August 17, 2018 | Last Updated on July 15, 2021 by Jenny

 But if, for some reason, you have time constraints, you may be able to accomplish this introduction in a matter of hours.
-Just watch out for cat fights and feed the cats well with lots of treats.
+Just watch out for face to face cat fights and feed the cats well with lots of treats.

 Be aware that some cats never do adjust to having a companion cat.
 Unfortunately, you may not know that until they finally meet.

 However, most cats appreciate having a buddy, even if they do nothing but squabble for the first few days.
 Since they are the masters of the household, the answers are all up to the cats.